The Dearborn Inn: History

 In 1960, two motor lodges were completed, adding another 54 rooms to The Dearborn Inn complex.
 Named after two geniuses of American ingenuity admired by Henry Ford, the Burbank House (in honor of horticulturalist Luther Burbank) and the McGuffey House (in honor of Dr. William Holmes McGuffey, author of the McGuffey Readers) were designed to offer larger rooms and suites for families and bridal couples.

 Ballroom dancing was one of Henry Ford's great passions, and, emulating a space he had admired in Virginia, Ford designed the 3444 sqft Alexandria Ballroom to provide a place to dance with family and friends.
 When the Greenfield Room, now the hotel's executive offices, was added in 1965, it was said to be the first of its kind with a ground floor, drive-in meeting and exhibit room.
 Today, the hotel's meeting and event space includes a total of 17,000 sqft.

 On December 10, 1982, the National Park Service placed The Dearborn Inn on the National Register of Historic Places.
 The Michigan State Historic Register listed The Dearborn Inn and Colonial Homes on February 10, 1983.
 The hotel underwent extensive renovation and expansion in 1987, which enlarged the banquet facilities, increased and completely refurbished the guestrooms, including the historical homes.
 Also, the grounds were extensively landscaped and three of the guest cottages were relocated to an expansive common area behind the Inn.
 Throughout the design and construction phases, great care was taken to maintain the historical integrity of the Inn.
 The hotel reopened in 1989 managed by Marriott International as The Dearborn Inn, A Marriott Hotel.

 As part of its 75th anniversary, The Dearborn Inn underwent another renovation in 2008, including a complete renovation of guest rooms and corridors as well as the addition of modern technological amenities.
 In 2009, AAA recognized The Dearborn Inn as one of its top 10 U.S. historic hotels.

 The hotel closed in February 2023 for renovations.
-It had its grand re-opening on March 19th, 2025 as Dearborn Inn, Autograph Collection, part of Marriott's Autograph Collection division.
+The property had its grand re-opening on March 19, 2025 as Dearborn Inn, Autograph Collection, part of Marriott's Autograph Collection.